Contents

 1. Create the main Database object to be used by VoiceGuide.

-2. Specify the connection string to the new database and other related settings in VoiceGuide's Config.xml, in section <Dialer>.
+2. Specify the connection string in VoiceGuide's Config.xml, in section <Dialer>

-Here is an example Config.xml <Dialer> section for MS SQL Server 2008:
+Example Config.xml <Dialer> section for MS SQL Server:

 <Dialer>